Nishantsingh11/DiceGame/readme.md

   - Uses **SHA-256 hashing** for a provably fair dice roll.
   - Simulates checking the wallet balance (using a fixed dummy wallet).
   - Updates the simulated off-chain player balance.
+  - Returns game results.
+- **POST `/reset-balance` API Endpoint:**
+  - Resets the simulated off-chain player balance to 1000.
-  - Returns game results along with fixed game statistics.
+  - Returns the new balance along with a confirmation message.
+- **Rate Limiting:**
+  Uses `express-rate-limit` to restrict each IP to a maximum of 100 requests per 15 minutes on the `/roll-dice` and `/reset-balance` endpoints.

 ### Game Statistics (Hard-Coded)
 - **Win Chance:** 50%